lumalabs/luma-web-examples/README.md

 # ![luma-logo](assets/logo.svg) Luma WebGL Examples

-`luma-web` is available as a [npm package](https://www.npmjs.com/package/luma-web).
+`luma-web` is a [npm package](https://www.npmjs.com/package/luma-web) for rendering photoreal interactive scenes captured by the Luma app.
 It includes `LumaSplatsWebGL`, which is a WebGL-only gaussian splatting implementation designed to be integrated with 3D frameworks, and `LumaSplatsThree`, which is a Three.js implementation that uses `LumaSplatsWebGL` under the hood

 For these examples we'll use [Three.js](https://threejs.org/)